dogtail9/ProjectTemplateTutorial/README.md

 * [Add optional project](https://github.com/dogtail9/ProjectTemplateTutorial#optional-project-template)
 * [Add NuGet packages](https://github.com/dogtail9/ProjectTemplateTutorial#nuget-packages)

-## Create a custom project template
+## Step 1 : Create a custom project template
 This is a tutorial on how to create a project template with multiple projects, custom commands and dialogs.
 We will also add an external tool that generate code from a domain specific language.

 ### Solution